prudhvi-nakkina/aws-infra-fork/README.md

 - As a user, I want all application log data to be available in CloudWatch.
 - As a user, I want metrics on API usage available in CloudWatch.
 - As a developer, I can log metrics using statsd

+## Assignment-7 features

+- As a developer, I can implement auto scaling of ec2 instances based on CPU Utilization
+- As a developer, I can implement load balancing using application load balancer

 ## Requirements